The accounting equation is a basic principle of accounting and a fundamental element of the balance sheet. The equation is as follows:

 Assets = Liabilities + Shareholder’s Equity

+As mentioned above, the accounting equation forms the basis for the balance sheet.
+The balance sheet is also sometimes referred to as the statement of financial position.
 The balance sheet is broken down into three major sections and their various underlying items: Assets, Liabilities, and Shareholder’s Equity.

 The accounting equation shows the relationship between these items.